BROADBAND COMMUNICATION RESEARCH GROUP

 The Centre for Cybersecurity, IoT and Cyber-Physical Systems | Edinburgh Napier University

-Berk Canberk (Senior Member, IEEE) is a Full Professor at Edinburgh Napier University, UK, leading research in AI-powered Digital Twins, IoT communication, and Smart Wireless Networks.
-He also serves as an External Board Member of BTS Group, Turkey’s largest network automation and cloud computing company.
-A leading expert in Digital Twin technology, Dr. Canberk specializes in real-time synchronization, AI-driven orchestration, and semantic communication for Digital Twins.
-At his Broadband Communication Research Group (www.bcrg.uk), he currently supervises 1 postdoc, 5 PhDs, 2 BSc and 2 research associates, with 7 PhD and 20 MSc graduates.
-He has produced 83 journal, 92 conference, 28 patent, and 18 submitted publications, including 31 journal, 30 conference, and 18 patent publications specifically on Digital Twins.
-Since 2020, he has secured over £1.5M in research funding as Principal Investigator (PI).
-He is the Lead Editor of IEEE ComSoc Best Readings in Digital Twins and an Associate Editor for IEEE Communications Surveys and Tutorials.
-Previously, he served as an Associate Editor for IEEE Transactions on Vehicular Technology, Elsevier Computer Networks, and IEEE Communications Letters (2014–2024) and has held key roles in IEEE conferences as a TPC Chair and Organizing Committee Member.
-Before joining Napier, he was a Professor at Istanbul Technical University (ITU), serving as an Associate Professor (2016–2021) and Full Professor (2021–2022) in the Department of Computer Engineering.
-He was also a Postdoctoral Researcher at Georgia Institute of Technology, USA (2011–2013).
-Dr. Canberk holds a PhD in Computer Science from ITU (2011), an MSc in Telecommunications Engineering from Chalmers University of Technology Sweden (2005), and a BSc in Electrical Engineering from ITU (2003).
+Berk Canberk (Senior Member, IEEE) is a Full Professor and Head of Subject (Department Chair) for Cybersecurity and System Engineering at Edinburgh Napier University, UK.
+His research focuses on AI-powered Digital Twins, IoT communication, and Smart Wireless Networks, spanning Technology Readiness Levels (TRL) 1 to 6.
+As a leading expert in Digital Twin technologies, he specializes in real-time synchronization, AI-driven orchestration, and semantic communication frameworks.
+He leads the Broadband Communication Research Group (www.bcrg.uk) with 5 PhD students, 1 postdoctoral researcher, 2 research associates, 1 visiting professor, and 1 visiting MSc student.
+He has previously supervised 7 PhD and 21 MSc graduates.
+His publication record includes more than 96 journal articles, 101 conference papers, and 23 patents, of which 44 journal articles, 41 conference papers, and 18 patents are specifically focused on Digital Twins.
+Since 2015, he has secured over £3.6M in research funding as Principal Investigator.
+He serves as Area Editor for IEEE Communications Surveys and Tutorials, Lead Editor of the IEEE ComSoc Best Readings in Digital Twins and as Guest Editor at the IEEE Journal on Selected Areas in Communications.
+He has also served as Associate Editor for IEEE Transactions on Vehicular Technology, Elsevier Computer Networks, and IEEE Communications Letters, and has taken on key roles as General Chair, TPC Chair and Organizing Committee Member at several IEEE conferences.
+Prior to his current position, he was a Full Professor at Istanbul Technical University (ITU), where he served as Associate Professor (2016–2021) and Full Professor (2021–2022) in the Department of Computer Engineering.
+He was previously a Postdoctoral Researcher at the Georgia Institute of Technology, USA.
+He holds a PhD in Computer Science from ITU, an MSc in Telecommunications Engineering from Chalmers University of Technology, Sweden, and a BSc in Electrical Engineering from ITU.

 • RECOGNITION